Protozoal enteritis: Coccidiosis

 Different species of Eimeria species infesting rabbits and oocytes of Eimeria sp. as seen under the microscope.

-After actively entering the cells lining the intestinal wall, the spore will start to divide asexually during one or more stages (schizogony).
-"Merozoites" (stage of development) will be released to infest other cells of the intestinal mucosa.
-The final stage of schizogony leads to the formation of gametes, enabling sexual reproduction.
+After entering the cells lining the intestinal wall, the spore will begin the asexual division process, known as schizogony, which occurs in one or more stages.
+The "merozoites," a stage of development, will then be released to infect other cells in the intestinal mucosa.
+The final stage of schizogony results in the formation of gametes, enabling sexual reproduction.
 Oocytes are shed in the feces.

-The asexual and sexual stages differ often in their location, organ and tissue specificities.
+Asexual and sexual stages differ in terms of their location, organ- and tissue-specific characteristics.

 Coccidia and coccidiosis, the Iowa State College press